City Relocation Overview

 What the current score suggests

 Tulsa, OK has a more challenging city-level safety profile, so block-by-block research matters more than usual before renting or buying.
-This area carries more meaningful relocation risk, especially around severe storms and tornado risk.
-Neighborhood selection matters more than usual here.
+This area carries more meaningful environmental risk, especially around severe storms and tornado risk.
+Neighborhood selection and property type matter more than usual here.

 What movers should do next